Shaquille O'Neal Net Worth

 Shaquille O'Neal is a retired American basketball player, entrepreneur, television host and product endorser.
 As of this writing, Shaquille O'Neal's net worth is $400 million.
-During his NBA career, Shaq earned $292 million in salary alone during his time in the NBA.
-He earned well over $200 million from endorsements during that time.
+During his NBA career, Shaq earned $292 million in salary alone.
+He earned well over $200 million from endorsements during that same time period.
 Even though he has been retired for many years, Shaq still earns around $60 million per year from endorsements and various business endeavors to this day.